Provincial Police Service (Uttar Pradesh): Salary structure

 Most of the directly recruited PPS officers get promoted to the IPS after getting grade pay of level 13 or 13A.
 Those who don't get promotion to IPS get classified as 'superseded' and get the grade pay of level 14.

 Major concerns and reforms

 Promotion to IPS

 According to the Indian Police Service (Appointment by Promotion) Regulations, 1955, PPS officers are eligible for promotion to IPS after completion of eight years of service.
 But in reality, officers are generally promoted to the IPS after two and half decades in service.
-Unlike their counterparts in PCS who get promoted to IAS almost five years early.
+Unlike their counterparts in PCS who get promoted to IAS almost ten years early.

+Demand for SP level postings while in PPS

+PPS Association has repeatedly demanded to post its officers in Pay Level 13A and 14 grade at Superintendent of Police and equivalent rank instead of Additional Superintendent of Police and equivalent rank.
+Such postings are given to state police service officers in states like Punjab, Jammu and Kashmir, Odisha etc.

 Political influence

 Directly recruited IPS officers often complain that promotee PPS officers are given preference in field postings due to their close proximity to politicians which they form in two decades of their service.
 Since the state government was often ruled by regional parties, many politicians allegedly fix 'their men' on important inspector general and deputy inspector general rank positions.
 Currently 32 out of 75 district SSPs and SPs are promotee IPS officers, including the SSP of Kanpur Nagar, which has the largest district police force in the state.
 In addition six deputy inspectors general heading range headquarters are promotee IPS officers.